obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/EmitCS/readme.md

 Each `IrModule` results in one C# file that is saved to disk and added to a `CSharpProject`.
 When the emit stage is done (there should not be any errors at this point) the C# project is built and the resulting assembly becomes available.

+## TBD

+The `CodedBuilder` currently emits C# code to a writer as well as build an object model representing namespace, classes, methods properties, fields etc.

+The new idea is to use the C# LambdaExpression object model to represent all code to be generated.
+When the complete model is built it can be serialized into C# code (text) or used by the compiler for compile-time code execution.

+The problem comes when calling other methods/functions that are also to be compiled.
+The Expression model uses `System.Reflection.MethodInfo` that describes the method to be called, but the method may not have been compiled yet and can therefor not be created using the reflection API.
+We may have to create our own version of MethodInfo (its abstact so we can derive our own class) in order to describe methods that are not yet compiled.
+This also goes for other reflection types (`System.Reflection.*`) that would need to be implemented, which add up to a lot of work.